 Welcome to the United States

 Welcome to the United States: A Guide for New Immigrants in 14 languages contains practical information to help newcomers settle into everyday life in the United States, including how to find a place to live, how to get a Social Security number and how the US system of government works.

 A multilingual website with a list of information pages about health in English, Arabic, Chinese, French, Russian and Spanish.

 Glossaries are lists that explain words.
 Here are some multilingual glossaries on government websites.
-Some just translate words, and others explain words too.
+Some of them just translate words, and others explain the words too.

 • English-Spanish Glossary of Mortgage Translations